singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 $ git remote -v
 ```
 #### 5. Push to GitHub
-The final task before we're done setting up and ready for Netlify, is to use the push command with git, as in the following line in Terminal/Command prompt:
+The final task before we're done setting up and ready for netlify, is to use the push command with git, as in the following line in Terminal/Command prompt:
 ```
 $ git push -u origin master
 ```
 All your files will be copied to your online repository.
 Once it's done, take a look at the repository online to check if everything looks correct.

-It's time to connect it with Netlify.
+It's time to connect it with netlify.

-### Connecting to Netlify
+### Connecting to netlify
 <a id="netlifystart"></a>
 Creating a new site on Netlify is simpler than with any other host.
 Once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.